-After our last test against photo radar (mobile speed camera) technology, two things were clear: 1) Most radar detectors give little advance warning of it and, 2) There are some exceptions, but you won't find them in the closeout bin at Sam's Club.
+After our last test against photo radar (mobile speed camera) technology, two things were clear: 1) Most radar detectors can't spot it from 30 feet away and, 2) There are some exceptions, but you won't find them in the closeout bin at Sam's Club.

 We've been testing radar detectors against these automated ticket-generating devices since 1991 and despite advances in detection technology, these specialized radar guns are not much easier to spot today.
 The commonly used Redflex photo radar, for example, is an ultra-low-powered K-band unit that's exceptionally difficult to ferret out.
-Most detectors can't spot it from across a six-lane freeway.
+Most detectors can't spot it from across a six-lane freeway under perfect conditions.

 Earlier tests proved that low-end models are worthless at detecting photo radar.
 So this time we tested high-end models, focusing on some new GPS-enabled units and on proven long-range champs with very hot K-band performance.
 Retail prices ranged from $299 to $499.